 So let’s talk drop cloths today–a little drop cloth curtain FAQ.

-I’m answering questions and giving advice and going all Scarlett O’Hara and making the twins dresses for prom out of them.
+I’m answering questions (total aside: if you have any questions about specific things in the house you can find them here) and giving advice and going all Scarlett O’Hara and making the twins dresses for prom out of them.

 You can kind of see what I’m talking about in this super old picture of the dining room at the farmhouse.